minlanyu/cs243-site/infra.md

 2. In your terminal, go to the directory you saved the keypair at, and run the command `chmod 400 keypair.pem` if on Linux and Mac.
 If running a Ubuntu subsystem or a Windows machine, use the directions [here](https://narmadanannaka.com/how-to-run-the-chmod400-command-on-windows).
 This changes the permissions so that only the user can read the key.
 Note that you will not be able to SSH into your instance if you do not properly protect the key.
 3. Run the command `ssh -i keypair.pem ec2-user@[Public IPv4 DNS]` to connect to the instance.
 4. Run `sudo yum update -y` and `sudo yum install git -y` to install git.

-## Quota Request

-Your AWS account has default quotas, but you can request a quota increase, such as access to more GPU instances, through one of following options.
-Increases are not granted immediately.
-It might take a couple of days for your increase to take effect.

-- Open the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home).
-In the navigation pane, choose **AWS services**.
-Select a service, select a quota, and follow the directions to [request a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).
-- Use the [request-service-quota-increase](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/request-service-quota-increase.html) AWS CLI command.
-If a service is not yet available in Service Quotas, create a [service limit increase case](https://support.console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase) using the AWS Support Center Console.

 # Google Cloud
 A full tutorial of starting Google Cloud virtual machine can be found [here](https://cloud.google.com/compute/docs/instances/create-start-instance).